Rebate plane: Description

+Use

 Rebate planes are intended for long grain cutting and are generally set up to remove large amounts of material quickly.
 The mouth is set quite coarsely to allow large chips to be removed.

+Variations

 There are a few variations of this plane, including the duplex rebate plane, which has two locations for the blade: one in the middle of the body for normal cutting and one at the front to allow cutting into corners.
 In the latter mode, the duplex rebate plane is similar to a bullnose plane.